Psilocybin and PTSD: What Does the Research Say?

 NYU Langone Studies

 NYU Langone Health is conducting advanced research on psilocybin-assisted support for PTSD.
-Preliminary results show promise: approximately 60-70% of participants (particularly veterans) experienced significant reduction in PTSD symptoms after several psilocybin sessions combined with professional guidance.
+Preliminary results show that some participants (including veterans) reported reduction in PTSD symptoms after psilocybin sessions combined with professional guidance; these are early findings from small-scale research.

 Johns Hopkins Trauma Research

 Johns Hopkins has conducted supplementary research on psilocybin for trauma-related symptoms.
-Findings suggest that psilocybin may help break the avoidance patterns that PTSD patients often develop.
+Preliminary findings suggest that psilocybin may help reduce avoidance patterns that occur in PTSD.

 COMPASS Pathways Research

 COMPASS Pathways conducted studies on psilocybin-assisted support.
-While initially focused on depression, significant improvements in PTSD symptoms were noted in many participants with trauma backgrounds.
+While initially focused on depression, improvements in PTSD symptoms were reported by some participants with trauma backgrounds.

 Study Protocols For PTSD